nqoy/Garage-Manager-.NET/README.md

 # Garage_Manager_.NET
 .NET OOP development of a garage manager console application.

-Currently supports Cars, Motorcycles (both electric and fuel) and Trucks.
+Currently supports Cars, Motorcycles (both fuel and electric) and Trucks.
 Each vhicle is wrapping common and unique objects and properties according to its type.
 Actions avilable to the user:
 1. Adding a vhicle.